Banner_ICDEA_2026_1024x200_px_12.png

 SS7

-Discrete integrable systems and special functions (online session)
+Discrete integrable systems and special functions (hybrid session)

 Organizers: